yarnpkg/rfcs/accepted/0000-plug-an-play.md

 Since Plug'n'Play flattens the dependency tree while still preserving the links between the nodes, the paths Node will get will be the same for any `package-c@1.0.0` inside the dependency tree, causing the package to be instantiated a single time.

-### E. users cannot require dependencies that aren't listed in their dependencies
+### E. Users cannot require dependencies that aren't listed in their dependencies

 A common problem was that it was extremely easy for a library author to start relying on a package and forget listing it inside the dependencies.
 Because these broken dependencies were being pulled by dev dependencies before being hoisted to the top level, they often happened to work fine in development environments and break in production.